 Finally, according to McClatchy the Special Counsel has evidence that he "secretly made a late-summer trip to Prague during the 2016 presidential campaign" -- which he has categorically denied doing when alleged to have met a Russian contact there.

 He was charged with money laundering (with money coming from figures associated with the Russian Mafia) and acting as an unregistered foreign agent for the pro-Putin government of Ukraine.
 Those charges were withdrawn (though he confessed to those actions) in return for his cooperation with the Special Counsel investigation.
-However, Manafort was convicted on other charges including bank and tax fraud, and pled guilty to one count of conspiracy against the United States (related to his foreign lobbying work), and one count of conspiracy to obstruct justice (related to attempted witness tampering).
+Manafort was convicted on other charges including bank and tax fraud, and pled guilty to one count of conspiracy against the United States (related to his foreign lobbying work), and one count of conspiracy to obstruct justice (related to attempted witness tampering).
 However, the agreement for reduced sentencing he received in return for those pleas was voided after the special counsel said he lied to investigators about his contacts with Killimnik and maintained an unusual open channel with Mr. Trump’s attorneys even after his plea agreement .
+In addition, according to Special Counsel, Manafort continued working on behalf of Ukraine (apparently related to the same “peace plan” with which Michael Cohen was involved) even after being indicted.

 A more detailed review of evidence of collusion associated with Manafort is available at this link.